Co-debtor, guarantor, and rental insurance in Colombia: differences and which one is better

 The policy is an equally solid guarantee from a financial point of view, and sometimes better: the insurance company has guaranteed solvency, while an individual co-debtor may have assets on paper but trouble liquidating them when needed.
 If the tenant has solid income and qualifies for a policy, that in practice is a better indicator of solvency than having a relative with real estate.

-🏠 Looking for a rental without intermediaries?
+🏠 Looking for rent without intermediaries?

-See available rentals →Frequently asked questions
+See available rentals →Frequently Asked Questions

 ❓ How much does rental insurance cost in Colombia?